joshuacox/nx/README.md

 and
 `nx au`

-And then then update scripts:
+And then the update scripts:

 `nx us`
 and